Draggie306/EditingCheatSheets/A Level/Comp Sci new unit.md

 - Integers
 - Real/float
 - Char
--
+- Boolean

-This is different to composite data types
+This is different to composite data types and abstract data types

+Conversion is simple

 ## ASCII and Unicode